Enabling USB Port on Access Points

 Click Apply & Update to Device.

-• To view the inventory details of APs, use the following command:
+• To view the inventory details of APs, use this command:

 show ap name ap-name inventory